anupx73/terraform-demo/README.md

 ## host machine setup
 `yum install -y terraform mysql`

+## notes
-**Note: terraform.tfvar should have proper aws accesskey and db password**
+  - terraform.tfvar should have proper aws accesskey and db password
+  - add the db connection name to app/userdata.sh from the output of db provisioning